-In addition to year-round access (although summer can bebrutally hot), we also have some of the best amenities for traveling rock climbers.
-Literally hundreds of routes exist within a45-minute drive from downtown, with most climbers opting to stay in the heart of the city totake advantage of restaurants and tourist attractions on the off days.
+In addition to year-round access, we also have some of the best amenities for traveling rock climbers.
+Literally hundreds of routes exist within a 45-minute drive from downtown, with most climbers opting to stay in the heart of the city to take advantage of restaurants and tourist attractions on the off days.
 The Crash Pad is particularly popular.
-Not only does it offer cheap lodging in Chattanooga’s Southside, you get the priceless benefit of first-hand, local knowledge.
+Not only does it offer affordable lodging in Chattanooga’s Southside, but you also get the priceless benefit of first-hand, local knowledge.

 And we’re not a one-trick pony.
 You can find endless opportunities in bouldering, traditional or sport climbing.
 “If you love all three disciplines of climbing, this place is a gold mine,” says Chad Wykle, head buyer for Rock/Creek who relocated to Chattanooga more than a decade ago for climbing.
 “You could spend a lifetime here and never do all that you wanted to do.”

-And if you like bouldering – one of climbing’s fastest growing segments – you’ll love the Triple Crown Bouldering Series.
+If you like bouldering – one of climbing’s fastest-growing segments – you’ll love the Triple Crown Bouldering Series.
 Organized by Wykle and Jim Horton, this multi-day/multi-location competition brings together some of the region’s best in bouldering.
-The Chattanooga portion is part of RiverRocks, the region’s premiere outdoor adventure games series.

-Where to Begin: Got a crash pad, shoes and chalk?
+Got a crash pad, shoes, and chalk?
 Good, you’re all set to tackle some of the best bouldering in the Southeast.
-If you’re a traditional or sport climber, head to Rock/Creek for any last minute gear needs.
-Otherwise, the only thing you need to truly tackle Chattanooga rocks is a good guidebook (also available at Rock/Creek).
+If you’re a traditional or sport climber, head to Rock/Creek for any last-minute gear needs.
+Otherwise, the only thing you need to truly tackle Chattanooga rocks is a good guidebook.

-Hit the Wall: So many options, so little time.
+So many options, and so little time.
 Below are some of the most popular spots in the area, organized by discipline.

 Stone Fort (aka “Little Rock City”), Soddy Daisy, TN

 Very few areas in the country offer the diversity of Stone Fort, making it a do-not-miss locale.
-Located on a golf course on private land, the owner simply asks that you sign in and pay a $3 day use fee.
+There is a fee for day use.
+Check Stone Fort's website for the most up-to-date pricing.

 Rocktown, Pigeon Mountain, GA